rmldj/memory-llm-paper/README.md

 This repository contains code which can be used to perform the experiments reported in the paper

-Romuald A. Janik *Aspects of human memory and Large Language Models*, arXiv:2310.XXXXX
+Romuald A. Janik, *Aspects of human memory and Large Language Models*, arXiv:2310.XXXXX

 ## Code organization